Clair Obscur: Expedition 33: Pre-production

-After securing a partnership and funding from publisher Kepler Interactive in early 2023, Sandfall grew into a studio of about thirty developers, three of whom—including Broche and Guillermin—were former Ubisoft developers.
-The funding also allowed Sandfall to expand the manpower contributing to the project beyond this core team, having outsourced gameplay combat animation to a team of eight South Korean freelance animators and quality assurance (QA) to a few dozen QA testers from the firm QLOC, as well as receiving porting assistance from a half-dozen developers from Ebb Software.
+After inking a partnership with Kepler Interactive, which was officially announced in early 2023, and securing funding from said publisher, Sandfall grew into a studio of about thirty developers, three of whom—including Broche and Guillermin—were former Ubisoft employees.
+The funding also allowed Sandfall to expand the manpower contributing to the project beyond this core team, having outsourced gameplay combat animation to a team of eight South Korean freelance animators and quality assurance (QA) to a few dozen QA testers from the firm QLOC, as well as receiving assistance from a half-dozen developers from Ebb Software to port the game to consoles.
 The studio also hired a couple of performance capture artists; brought in musicians for the soundtrack recording sessions; contracted with translators from Riotloc for language localization; and partnered with Side UK and Studio Anatole as to voice casting and production in English and French respectively.
 Finally, the partnership with Kepler Interactive enabled Sandfall to pay for noted professional voice actors, including Charlie Cox, Andy Serkis and Ben Starr.
 Cox has jokingly stated he was in the studio for barely four hours to record his lines and felt like a fraud over being lauded for his performance; though Svedberg-Yen clarified on her Instagram account that the task had taken around 8 hours, and praised his professionalism and efficiency.

+Production

-Broche stated that the purpose of Clair Obscur was to create a high fidelity turn-based RPG, which he felt had been neglected by AAA game developers.
-Besides Final Fantasy, Clair Obscur took inspiration from other Japanese role-playing games, including the Persona series; Broche notably praised Persona 5 for its user interface and use of camera work during battles, "making it feel like you're watching a movie".
+Broche stated that the purpose of Expedition 33 was to create a high fidelity turn-based RPG, which he felt had been neglected by AAA game developers.
+Besides Final Fantasy, Expedition 33 took inspiration from other Japanese role-playing games, including the Persona series; Broche notably praised Persona 5 for its user interface and use of camera work during battles, "making it feel like you're watching a movie".
 Broche also considered Lost Odyssey and Blue Dragon, JRPGs developed for Microsoft's drive to help market the Xbox consoles in Japan, as an influence, particularly their use of quick time events during combat.
 According to producer François Meurisse, the game drew inspiration from SquareSoft's Final Fantasy VIII, Final Fantasy IX and Final Fantasy X in particular, while the dodge and parry mechanics were influenced by FromSoftware's Sekiro: Shadows Die Twice.